Kanabu1/customer--segmentation2/README.md

     - Uses the K-Means clustering algorithm to group customers.
     - Determines the optimal number of clusters using the Elbow method.
     - Evaluates the clustering performance using the Silhouette score.
-4. **Cluster Visualization:**
+4. **Cluster Analysis:**
-    - Employs Principal Component Analysis (PCA) to reduce the dimensionality of the data for visualization purposes.
-    - Creates a scatter plot to visualize the clusters in a two-dimensional space.
+   - Visualizing the clusters using PCA and scatter plots.
+   - Analyzing cluster profiles based on mean values of key features.
+   - Investigating feature distributions within clusters using box plots.

+## Results

+- The analysis identifies distinct customer segments with varying purchasing patterns.
+- The clusters are visualized and their characteristics are explored.
+- The notebook provides insights into customer behavior and potential strategies for targeted marketing.

 ## Conclusion

 This notebook provides a basic framework for customer segmentation using K-Means clustering.
-Further analysis and interpretation of the clusters can be performed to gain insights into customer behavior and develop targeted marketing strategies.